 Every time I thought about coming back around to a new routine of meaningful prayer, I was scared away.

 Eventually, though, I toughened up and realized that I needed that time with God.
 There was just one minor difference: I was now a mom.
 What?!
 How was I going to fit a new routine of prayer when I can’t even go to the bathroom alone?

 So, I revisited a favorite book of mine by Father Larry Richards, and in that book he suggests a “prayer formula” that only takes 5 minutes a day.

 5 minutes a day!
 I know that so many of us, especially parents, have plenty of “5 minuters” that eventually add up to 24 hours.
 But, prayer should DEFINITELY be one of them, do you agree?

-The way I see it – if I can spend 15-30 minutes on Pinterest or Facebook, then there is absolutely no reason I can’t give 5 minutes of dedicated, uninterrupted time to Jesus every day.
+The way I saw it – if I could spend 15-30 minutes on Pinterest or Facebook, then there was absolutely no reason I couldn’t give at least 5 minutes of dedicated, uninterrupted time to Jesus every day.